 Watch the sites for any redness or drainage.
 Some patients may have a small amount of drainage that looks straw colored or light red and this is normal.
 Apply a bandage or dressing to this to protect your clothes.
-Generally, the drainage will become less and stop over time.
-If the drainage persists or if the site looks infected contact the office.
+Generally, the drainage will stop over time.
+If the drainage persists or if the site looks infected call the office.

 Compression stockings and swelling

 Some patients go home with the white compression stockings that were placed for surgery.
-These are to help decrease swelling and encourage blood flow back up your leg.
-These can be removed prior to showering.
-If you like them, they can be worn again, but it is not necessary.
-It is best to put these on after sleeping and before getting out of bed.
+These decrease swelling and encourage blood flow back up your leg.
+Take them off before you shower.
+If you like them, they can be worn again but it is not necessary.
+Put them on after sleeping and before getting out of bed.
 Baby powder or talc can help with getting them pulled up over your leg.

-To help avoid swelling in you lower legs, try propping your legs up while sitting, and make sure you are getting up several times a day and slowly walking around.
+To help avoid swelling in your lower legs, prop your legs up while sitting.
+Make sure you get up up several times a day and slowly walk around.
 If you are having a large amount of swelling in your scrotum, feet, ankles or legs that does not get better when propping your legs and scrotum up, contact the office.

-If you have new redness, swelling, and/or pain in your leg or legs contact the office to discuss your symptoms right away.
+If you have new redness, swelling, and/or pain in your leg or legs call your physician’s office immediately.

-Continue to be cautious with your diet and advance it slowly when you get home.
+Watch what you eat, and slowly resume a normal diet when you get home.
 Easily digestible foods are best until you feel your stomach is back to normal and you are having regular bowel movements.

-Make sure you are drinking enough fluids to keep the urine clear to light yellow.
-Caffeine can be irritating to the bladder, so be mindful of this when drinking caffeinated beverages.
+Drink enough fluids to keep your urine clear to light yellow.
+Caffeine can irritate your bladder, so be mindful of this when drinking caffeinated beverages.

-Continue to take slow walks several times a day at home.
+Take slow walks several times a day at home.
 Get up and move around the house, get the mail, walk the driveway and back, and increase your activity level a little each day.
-You are restricted from strenuous activity or heavy lifting greater than 10-15 pounds for six weeks.
+Do not do any strenuous activity or lift anything heavier than 10-15 pounds for six weeks.
 Remember to do coughing and deep breathing when at home.

 Some patients need to go home with a foley catheter.
 If you have had prostate surgery or have had trouble emptying your bladder, you will have to keep the catheter in for seven to 10 days.
 The nursing staff will teach you and your family how to manage this at home.

-The large bag that you have had during the hospital stay is good to use at night so that you do not need to get up and empty it in the middle of the night.
+The large bag that you have had during the hospital stay is good to use at night so you do not need to get up and empty it in the middle of the night.
 You will be given a smaller leg bag that will attach to your thigh, or if you prefer lower leg, by elastic straps.
-You will be shown how to switch from the large bag to the smaller leg bag prior to discharge.
+You will be shown how to switch from the large bag to the smaller leg bag before you leave the hospital.

-This is a common occurrence for patients after surgery.
+This is common after surgery.
 Narcotic pain medication can be very constipating.
-If you need to use this medication, make sure to take your stool softeners, drink plenty of fluids, and be active.
+If you need to use this medicine, take your stool softeners, drink plenty of fluids and be active.
 Adding vegetables and fruits to your diet can also help with constipation.
-You may need to take Milk of Magnesia every once in awhile to help your bowels move as well.
+You may need to take milk of magnesia to help your bowels move.

-If you have had prostate surgery, DO NOT insert anything into your rectum like a suppository or enema, this can harm you.
+If you have had prostate surgery, DO NOT insert anything into your rectum like a suppository or enema.

 After Hours Assistance

-For SIU patients: For urgent needs after hours, call (217) 545-8000 or toll-free at (800) 342-5748.
+For SIU patients: For urgent needs after hours, call 217-545-8000 or toll-free at 800-342-5748.
 Your message will be taken, and the on call physician will return your call as soon as possible.
-For emergencies, call 911 or proceed to the hospital emergency room.
+For emergencies, call 911 or go to the hospital emergency room.